igorline/slither_wiki/Property-generation.md

 ```

-As you can see, the unit tests detect some of the contracts bugs.
+As you can see, the unit tests detect some of the bugs.

-## 4. Echidna
+### 4. Run the property tests with Echidna

 ```
 $ echidna-test . --contract TestERC20BuggyTransferable --config echidna_config.yaml
 ```

-# Scenarios
+## Scenarios
 `slither-prop` contains different scenarios that can be specified with the `--scenario NAME` flag.
 Available scenarios:
 ```